rstemmer/musicdb/docs/source/usage/install.rst

 The following list shows the Arch Linux package names that need to be installed:

-MusicDB requires Python 3.9 or later.
-If ``python3 --version`` returns a version number less than 3.9.0 MusicDB will not work on your Linux Distribution.

 ===========================  ===========================  ===========================  ===========================
 Package Name                 Arch Linux                   Fedora                       Debian/Ubuntu